Alfresco/acs-deployment/docs/helm/examples/external-hazelcast.md

    field  should be treated as a password, as if matching it allows client-server / member-member connection.

-4. Add appropriate configation for kubernetes autodiscovery feature and [rest api groups](https://docs.hazelcast.com/hazelcast/5.3/maintain-cluster/rest-api#using-rest-endpoint-groups) depending on your choise.
+4. Add appropriate configuration for kubernetes autodiscovery feature and [rest api groups](https://docs.hazelcast.com/hazelcast/5.3/maintain-cluster/rest-api#using-rest-endpoint-groups) depending on your choice.

     ```xml
     <network>